-EU Parliament condemns U.S. abortion ruling, seeks safeguards
+EU Parliament condemns US abortion ruling, seeks safeguards

 The resolution calls on member nations to add a sentence reading “Everyone has a right to safe and legal abortion” to the Charter of Fundamental Rights.

+In France, where abortion has been legal for almost half a century, there are now moves afoot to enshrine that in the nation’s constitution and make sure it could not fall victim to momentary changes in politics.

-National laws determine the status of abortion in individual EU countries, much like the Supreme Court’s ruling will result in for states in the U.S. Abortion is legal and practiced without much political opposition in many member nations, but is banned in Malta and restricted in Poland.
+National laws determine the status of abortion in individual EU countries and is legal and practiced without much political opposition in many member nations, but is banned in Malta and increasingly restricted in Poland.

 The EU Parliament resolution mentioned a recent case in Malta involving an American tourist who had an incomplete miscarriage and could not get the fetal tissue removed even if her life was in danger.
 A human rights activist in Poland was charged for providing an abortion pill, according to the resolution.